ashishdua/Django_Blog_Template/README.md

 2. Light Weight
 3. Ready to use Facebook share button

+## Hosting
+The demo site is hosted on https://www.pythonanywhere.com .
+To learn how to host your blog site in pythonanywhere, follow the given link http://ashishdua.pythonanywhere.com/5/ .

 ### Contact
 For any queries on setting up the project, feel free to drop a mail at ashish.dua26@gmail.com.